saifldce/Typescript/Typescript_Doc/intro.md

 Typescript extends JavaScript and improve the developer experience.
 It enables developer to add `type safty` to their project.

+TypeScript is a `typed` language.
+However, it is not mandatory to specify the `type` of a variable.
+TypeScript infers types of variables when there is no `explicit information` available in the form of `type annotations`.

 # Types

 -----> There are different types are available